itsroops/vcf_comp_with_gold_standard/README.md

 ## Prerequisites

+1. GCC/G++ 4.9.2+ for compiling
-1. Linux clusters having **slurm workload manager**.
+2. Linux clusters having **slurm workload manager**.
-2. Availability of **make** program.
+3. Availability of **make** program.
 It can be checked using `which make`.
 This is required for building source codes.
-3. Availability of **git** program.
+4. Availability of **git** program.
 It can be checked using `which git`.
 This is required for cloning the guthub repository.

 ## Installation
 Please execute the following steps.